Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Assessment of Accuracy

 \section{Assessment of Accuracy}

 We now turn our attention to the accuracy of variational Bayesian inference for our model \eqref{kalman.def} under the mean-field assumption described in Section \ref{Factorization assumption} and priors discussed in Section \ref{Model specification}.
 We provide here a study of the quality of variational Bayesian estimate for model order selection and Granger causality detection.
-The first simulation study in Section \ref{Model order selection} therefore provides an overview of the quality of the variational lower bound as a model order selection criterion and the second simulation study in Section \ref{Granger causality detection} evaluates the ability of the BSS and MSBSS models to detect Granger causalities between two signals.
-We mention that a Monte-Carlo type of simulation was not feasible due to the very large amount of unknown parameters of our model and so direct comparison of the obtained variational posterior with true posterior density was unfortunately not feasible.
+The first simulation study in Section \ref{Granger causality detection} evaluates the ability of the BSS and MSBSS models to detect Granger causalities between two signals and in Section \ref{Windowing comparison}, we present a systematic comparison between the proposed BSS and MSBSS models and the windowing approach in term of Granger causality detection ability.
+Note that a Monte-Carlo type of simulation is not feasible due to the very large amount of unknown parameters of our model and so direct comparison of the obtained variational posterior with true posterior density was unfortunately not feasible.